couchbaselabs/node-ottoman/README.md

 ### Installing

-Ottoman is not yet published to npm, to install the development version directly from GitHub, run:
+Ottoman is published to npm, to install it in the project, run:
 ```
 npm install ottoman
 ```